kimjune01/kimjune01.github.io/_posts/2023/2023-05-16-why-work-together.md

 - At each time increment, check the status of each task and task list
 - If the tasks aren't done fast enough, add or replace engineer

-This results in the human equivalent of the infra world's microservices architecture: each engineer instance being a self-contained docker module.
-If at first too slow, scale horizontally by adding more modules.
+This results in the human equivalent of the infra world's microservices architecture: each engineer instance being a self-contained docker nodes.
+If at first too slow, scale horizontally by adding more nodes.

 But what if the requirements are unknown ahead of time?
 What if the feature can never be done?
 Does it make sense to apply the same problem-solving technique suited to solving complicated problems, to solving complex problems?